bfontaine/simple-progress/README.md

 - `:inc`: increment the bar value (default)
 - `:dec`: decrement the bar value
 - `:reset`: reset the bar value to `0`
-- `:complete`: set the bar to its maximum value
+- `:complete`: set the bar to its maximum value (available in the upcoming 0.1.3)

 The bar is displayed after each call, and the current value is returned.